Changelog

 adjust_frm()into a private functionmerge_dfs(). - Replaced

 fit_glmnet(),fit_lasso()andfit_ridge()with a single functionfit_glmnet(), that takes the method (“lasso” or “ridge”) as parameter.
-Instead of a dataframedfthat has to contain only predictors plus the RT column (as reponse), the function now takes a matrix of predictorsXand a vector of responsesy.
+Instead of a dataframedfthat has to contain only predictors plus the RT column (as response), the function now takes a matrix of predictorsXand a vector of responsesy.
 This makes the function more flexible and easier to test. - Replaced

 fit_gbtree_grid()with a much simpler functionfind_params_best().
 Instead of allowing the specification of every grid parameter, the new function instead accepts a keywordsearchspacefor specifying predefined grids to choose from. - Improved